 Dr. Aparna The more SPF there is, the thicker the product.
 In Asia, where it’s humid a lot of the time, we wash our face, apply moisturizer, and then sunscreen, and then makeup — that’s a lot of products to put on the skin.
 It’s too much sometimes.

 So how much SPF should we apply?

 Dr. Aparna Some Asians, like Indians, are naturally blessed with more melanin.
 As far as UVB is concerned, you don’t need anything very high.
 SPF30 should be sufficient for daily use.
-Some people use combination products, moisturizer or whitening creams with SPF.
-But SPF is not sunscreen, it only means there’s UVB protection.

 We haven’t considered UVA at all.
 UVA is related to aging because it can penetrate deeper into the skin’s layers, damaging collagen.
 What you need is a broad-spectrum sunscreen to cover both UVB and UVA.
 For the latter, you’ll need to look out for a PA grade on your sunscreen bottle.
 It simply stands for protection grade of UVA rays, and the strength of each grade is indicated by the number of plusses — PA+, PA++ and PA+++.